Adobe Firefly Review

 Is Adobe Firefly just an image generator?

-No. Firefly also covers video, audio, vectors, boards, and custom model workflows, so it is broader than a single text-to-image tool.
+No. Firefly also covers video, audio, vectors, boards, and custom model work, so it is broader than a single text-to-image tool.

 Can you use Firefly output in commercial work?

 Generally yes for features without the beta label.
-Adobe's product pages say non-beta generative AI outputs can be used commercially, while beta outputs may have different indemnification limits.
+Non-beta generative AI outputs are positioned for commercial use, while beta outputs may come with different indemnification limits.

 Does Firefly have a free way to try it?